 Ben is an expert business barrister with a strong command of contract, employment and civil law.
+Resolving complex and technical disputes is at the core of Ben’s expansive practice.

 Solicitors praise his performance as “exceptional”, singling out his “attention to detail, and forensic preparation of the case,” while maintaining a “confident… professional, team-oriented approach”.
 Others say that Ben “could not have been more helpful”, describing him as “very thorough - grasped every nuance and detail… extremely quickly”.